Table of Contents

 A network server servicing multiple clients would be a good example.

-Symmetric Muiltiprocessing (SMP): JaeOS has experimental support to use multiple CPU cores if the target system supports it.
+Symmetric Muiltiprocessing (SMP): The JaeOS® RTOS has experimental support to use multiple CPU cores on some target systems.

-While JaeOS is not optimized for such operation it is sometimes useful to be able to schedule tasks to run in parallel on multiple CPU cores.
+While the JaeOS® RTOS is not optimized for such operation, it is sometimes useful to be able to schedule tasks to run in parallel on multiple CPU cores.

-SMP operation is somewhat uncommon in small embedded systems that JaeOS is suitable for, and it has only been tested to a limited extent so it is still considered to be experimental.
+SMP operation is somewhat uncommon in small embedded systems that the JaeOS® RTOS is suitable for, and it has only been tested to a limited extent, so it is still considered to be experimental.

-There are various JaeOS documents in existence.
-The ones listed below are of particular interest to anyone who is considering using JaeOS.
+There are various JaeOS® documents in existence.
+The ones listed below are of particular interest to anyone who is considering using the JaeOS® RTOS.